Developing your code

 Your robot has one motor board attached, the left wheel in port

 m0, and the right wheel in

-The motor boards do not have part codes, and so need to be indexed using
+The motor board does not have a part code, so it needs to be indexed using

-Your robot has five microswitches and six distance sensors, attached to the digital and analogue pins respectively.
+Your robot has two microswitches and six distance sensors, attached to the digital and analogue pins respectively.
 These are all attached to a single ruggeduino.

 Because these sensors are pre-attached to the ruggeduino, you do not need to set its

-The microswitches are attached to digital pins 2-6:
+The microswitches are attached to digital pins 2 and 3: